 No. Filing an immigrant petition is distinct from filing adjustment of status.

 An immigrant petition (such as Form I-140 or I-130) determines eligibility for a green card.
+Adjustment of status (Form I-485) is the application to become a lawful permanent resident.

 These steps are often combined in “one-step” filings for certain applicants, but they are not the same legal action.